sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/lifecycle-state-transforms.md

 </details>

-### Check if End Date Is Within 25 Days
+### Check whether end date is within 25 days

-The last comparison we need for this transform checks that the `end_date` attribute is between 7-25 days from now.
-We will also use `dateCompare`, `dateFormat` and `dateMath` for this comparison.
+Once you have ensured that the end date is in the past and that it is not fewer than 7 days away, the last required comparison checks whether the `end_date` attribute is either between 7 and 25 days from now or more than 25 days away.
+You can do so by checking whether the `end_date` is fewer than 25 days away (and more than 7 days away, using the result from the previous transform).
+You will again use `dateCompare`, `dateFormat`, and `dateMath` for this comparison.

-On line 27, we use the dateMath operation to add 25 days to the current date `now+25d`.
-We pull in the end date the same as before and convert both to ISO8601 for comparison.
+On line 27, the `dateMath` operation adds 25 days to the current date `now+25d`.
+It pulls in the end date the same way it did before, and it converts both dates to the `ISO8601` format for comparison.

-On line 34-36, we use the comparison operator less than or equal to `lte`.
-Using a combination of the checks above, if the end date is not in the past, and is not less than 7 days but is less than 25 days we know it must be between 7-25 days.
+Lines 34-36 use the comparison operator less than or equal to: `lte`.
+This uses the combination of the previous checks to ensure that if the `end_date` is not in the past, it is greater than 7 days away, and it returns `true` that it is fewer than 25 days away, then the `end_date` must fall between 7 and 25 days away.
+This would result in the identity's `activePendingTermination` lifecycle state.
+If it returns `false`, then the `end_date` must be more than 25 days away.
+This would result in the identity's `active` lifecycle state.

 <details>
     <summary>Show Transform</summary>